LAST UPDATED ON March 8, 2023

 AirCall vs. Nextiva

-- Aircall’s call quality isn’t consistent and tends to suffer under stress.
-Nextiva is ahead in terms of call quality and resiliency
+• Aircall’s call quality isn’t consistent and tends to suffer during high call volume.
+Nextiva is ahead when it comes to call quality and reliability.

-- Aircall doesn’t have native video calling features.
-You can use Speakylink integration for video calls but the experience is not as good as Nextiva’s native video conferencing features
+• Aircall doesn’t have native video calling features.
+You can use the Speakylink integration for video calls.
+But the experience isn’t as good as Nextiva’s native video conferencing features.

 OpenPhone

-Most Nextiva users that look for alternatives, complain about its confusing pricing strategies.
-Launched in 2018, San Francisco’s OpenPhone has quickly positioned itself as one of the most affordable, no-nonsense UCaaS vendors with clear pricing strategies.
-Along with the standard business VoIP features, OpenPhone manages to include robust integrations and call recording features for the base plan.
+Launched in 2018, San Francisco’s OpenPhone has quickly positioned itself as one of the most affordable, no-fuss UCaaS providers with clear pricing plans.
+Alongside the standard enterprise VoIP features, OpenPhone incorporates robust integrations and call-recording capabilities for the base plan.

 Best OpenPhone Features